 For our purposes, passing two text values is enough to get the gist of how Power Automate and Microsoft Lists can work together.
 The next step is to build a Power Automate flow that transfers the information from the form to the list.

 How to create a flow using Power Automate

 We currently have a form to collect information and a list to store that information.
 Now, let’s create a Power Automate flow to move collected form data to the list.

-We need a flow that a user triggers when submitting data.
+We need a flow that a user triggers when submitting data via the form.
 Here are the steps to create that flow:

 - Using the App Launcher, launch Power Automate.

 - Click Create in the left pane.